Prometheus-X-association/edge-computing/kubernetes/design/README.md

 Variables in the provided [Makefile](../src/ptx/Makefile) define the considered connector components and the applied PDC and MongoDB versions.

-The schematic steps of the build process is the following.
+The schematic steps of the PTX build processes are the following.
  - Clone the PDC source from the official
     [GitHub repository](https://github.com/Prometheus-X-association/dataspace-connector)
     into a temporary folder
  - Switch to the specific branch denoted by the defined PDC version, e.g., `PDC_VER := 1.9.7`
+ - Copy the altered resource materials into the cloned git repository
- - Build the connector, mongodb, and sandbox components using the tailored Docker files
+ - Build the connector, mongodb, and sandbox components using the tailored Dockerfiles
  - Delete the temporary folder

 These Dockerfiles are typically based on alpine-linux images and incorporate dependencies, pre-assembled